Rocky (singer)

-On February 28, 2023, following the contract discussion since late December 2022, it was confirmed that Rocky decided to not renew his contract with Fantagio and departed from Astro.

 Early life

 Rocky was born on February 25, 1999, in Jinju, South Gyeongsang Province, South Korea.
 He attended and graduated from Hanlim Multi Art School with a focus on Practical Music.

 He has a younger brother, Jeonggeun, who is a member of the boy group Haww under Biscuit Entertainment.

 Career

 2010–2015: Pre debut

 In 2010 in the fifth grade of elementary school, Rocky participated in the audition for the musical Billy Elliot.
 In the same year, he became trainee under Fantagio Music.

 Rocky had been a contestant of Korea's Got Talent in 2011.
 Rocky was the first trainee who has been introduced into i-Teen project, Lotte World Rising Start Concert.
 Before their debut, Rocky along with the other 5 members of Astro starred in a web-series To Be Continued.

 2016–2021: Debut with Astro and solo activities

 Rocky debuted as part of the six-member boy group Astro on February 23, 2016, as a dancer and rapper of the group.
 On August 24, 2016, Rocky appeared in an episode of Mnet's Hit the Stage where he portrayed The Mask.
 Rocky received praise from the judges, noting his expressions and movements as a perfect portrayal of the character.

 On November 5, 2018, after four rounds of battle in 1theK's Dance War, Rocky was revealed to be Purple23 and placed second in the dance battle competition.
 On November 30, 2018, Fantagio Music released the digital single "STAR" which is a collaboration between Rocky and singer-songwriter Chawoo.
 "STAR" was later included in the FM201.8-11Hz which was released on December 13, 2018.

 During Astro's second Astroad to Seoul "Starlight" concert which was held on December 22–23, 2018, Rocky performed his first solo song "Have a Good Day".
 It was included in the DVD of the concert which was released in June 2019.
 In 2019, Rocky self-composed one of the tracks from Astro's sixth EP, Blue Flame, titled "When the Wind Blows".

 Rocky was also one of the composers for the group's special single "No I don’t" which was released in June 2020.
 On June 24, 2020, Rocky was announced to be the solo MC for the Chinese Korean Wave Program Idol Coming to Work (爱 豆 上班 啦).
 The show promotes the Hallyu wave to China-wide market.
 On September 29, 2020, Rocky's first OST entitled "Shiny Blue" was released for the web series Dok Go Bin Is Updating.